Punitive Damages Lawyers in Durham

 Each one of the factors is said to be an “aggravating factor.”
 The law views these as elevated wrongful acts that stretch beyond negligence.
 Each of the aggravating factors must be proved by clear and convincing evidence, which is a higher standard of proof than that involved in most civil claims.
 Typically, in order to meet the standard, you must prove that it is substantially more likely than not that the at-fault driver committed one of the aggravating factors discussed above.

 Factors in Determining Punitive Damages

-With this being said, the total amount for punitive damages that can be awarded is capped in North Carolina.
+The total amount for punitive damages that can be awarded is capped in North Carolina.
 The punitive damages award cannot exceed three times the amount of compensatory damages or two hundred fifty thousand dollars ($250,000), whichever is greater.
 If a verdict for punitive damages is greater than either one of those two amounts, the judge must reduce the award and enter judgment for punitive damages in the maximum amount.
-NC Gen. Stat.
-1D-25(b).
-Let’s look at the following two examples that help illustrate how the punitive damage cap works.

 The cap on punitive damages does not always apply.
 For instance, the cap does not apply where punitive damages are awarded for injury or harm arising from a defendant’s operation of a motor vehicle while impaired.
 In other words, if the at-fault driver was impaired or under the influence of drugs or alcohol, then the statutory cap will not apply.